MalarpriyaM/ChampversityApp/README.md

 ## Setup Instructions

-1. Run the `setup.bat` file to set up the application
+1. Run the `setup_updated.bat` file to set up the application
 2. Open the solution in Visual Studio
 3. Build and run the application

+## Online Repository

+This project is hosted on GitHub: https://github.com/MalarpriyaM/ChampversityApp

 ## Application Structure